IMPLEMENTATION

 There is no one-size-fits-all solution.
 Rather each city’s unique defining features and situation on the ground must inform the city’s approach.
 Policy prioritization should also carefully consider the waste hierarchy, with priority on upstream plastic prevention interventions that reduce the volume of plastic waste that must be collected and managed at the local level.
-These upstream interventions on production and distribution can be complimented by measures that create and support downstream markets and stakeholder interactions that improve waste collection and processing services, strengthens the local recycling sector and transitions open dump sites to controlled disposal facilities.
+These upstream interventions on production and distribution can be complemented by measures that create and support downstream markets and stakeholder interactions that improve waste collection and processing services, strengthen the local recycling sector and transition open dump sites to controlled disposal facilities.

 No single policy is capable of ushering in a smooth transition, but a systematic approach that combines measures across the life-cycle of plastic and across all stakeholders in the city can lead to long-term success.